While being a game designer often requires hard work, long hours, and plenty of creativity, there are also plenty of advantages.

 3. You Know You’re In A Growing Industry

-It’s hard to believe that after North American video game crash of 1983, thousands of developers lost their jobs and almost every store refused to sell anything related to games.
+It’s hard to believe that after the North American video game crash of 1983, thousands of developers lost their jobs and almost every store refused to sell anything related to games.

 Then along came a Japanese company named Nintendo to rekindle the fire with their Nintendo Entertainment System coupled with Super Mario Bros.